Point and generalized symmetries of the heat equation revisited: Conclusion

 Another interesting question for studying was when a transformation from~$G$ belongs to a one-parameter subgroup of~$G$ or, in other words, to~$\exp(\mathfrak g)$.
 We have solved this problem for elements of the finite-dimensional subgroup~$G^{\rm ess}$ of~$G$ in Theorem~\ref{thm:HeatEqCharacterizationTransFromOneParSubs} and conjectured the analogous statement for the entire pseudogroup~$G$.
 In view of these assertions, the transformation~$\mathscr J$ is somewhat peculiar.
 It maps $G^{\rm ess}_{\rm id}\setminus\exp(\mathfrak g^{\rm ess})$ to $\exp(\mathfrak g^{\rm ess})$, and thus we call~$\mathscr J$ a pseudo-discrete element of~$G^{\rm ess}$, see Corollary~\ref{cor:LinHeatJisPseudoDiscrete}.
 The answer to the question whether~$\mathscr J$ is a pseudo-discrete symmetry of the equation~\eqref{eq:LinHeat}, or equivalently, pseudo-discrete element of~$G$ requires proving Conjecture~\ref{conj:HeatEqCharacterizationTransFromOneParSubsG}.

 In Theorem~\ref{thm:LinHeatAlgOfGenSyms}, we have constructed an explicit representation for the elements of the algebra~$\Sigma$ of generalized symmetries of the equation~\eqref{eq:LinHeat}.
 The obvious and well-known part of the theorem is that the algebra~$\Sigma$ is a semidirect sum of the algebra~$\Lambda$ of the linear generalized symmetries of~\eqref{eq:LinHeat} and the ideal~$\Sigma^{-\infty}$ associated with the linear superposition of solutions of~\eqref{eq:LinHeat}.
-We have proved that the algebra~$\Lambda$ is generated by the recursion operators~$\mathrm D_x$ and~$\mathrm G$ from the simplest generalized symmetry $u\p_u$, and thus it is isomorphic to the universal enveloping algebra of the rank-one real Heisenberg algebra ${\rm h}(1,\mathbb R)$.
+We have proved that the algebra~$\Lambda$ is generated by the recursion operators~$\mathrm D_x$ and~$\mathrm G$ from the simplest generalized symmetry $u\p_u$, and thus it is isomorphic to the Lie algebra \smash{${\rm W}(1,\mathbb R)^{(-)}$} associated with the rank-one Weyl algebra ${\rm W}(1,\mathbb R)$.

 The developed technique based on redefining the transformation composition can be applied to any system of differential equations such that certain components of all its point symmetries are linear fractional functions.
 We have illustrated this possibility using the Burgers equation as an example.
 Our choice for the example is justified by the fact that the Burgers equation~\eqref{eq:Burgers} is linearized to the heat equation~\eqref{eq:LinHeat} by the Hopf--Cole transformation.
 Thus, in Section~\ref{sec:LinHeatBurgers} we have revisited the study of the point symmetry group~$G^{\rm B}$ of the Burgers equation.
 In particular, we have proved that the group~$G^{\rm B}$ is connected or, in other words, the Burgers equation admits no discrete point symmetries.
 We also have shown that the group~$G^{\rm ess}$ is a central extension of the group~$G^{\rm B}$.
 The study of other systems mentioned in the first paragraph of Section~\ref{sec:LinHeatBurgers} will be a subject of a further research.